TheTechRobo/football-time-calculator/README.md

 Turn into an app with GUI.

 # Algorithm
 Algorithm comes from the fact that a football game is supposed to last 60 minutes, but actually lasts two and a half hours.
-So I multiply the rogiinal number by 2.5 and it works! :D (Testing it right now)
+So I multiply the rogiinal number by 2.5 and it works!
+Sadly it doesn't account for overtime but that's because it's unpredictable.